Engee documentation

 Formal analysis

-This allows you to apply formal methods to it directly, without having to manually create separate formal specifications.
+This allows you to apply formal methods to it directly — without having to manually create separate formal specifications.

-When generating Promela from Engee models, the existing structure of blocks, states, and transitions is used, so formal verification becomes a continuation of the usual modeling process.
+When generating Promela from models Engee The existing structure of blocks, states and transitions is used, so formal verification becomes a continuation of the usual modeling process.
 Advantages of this approach:

-• Errors are detected at the design stage, not in the final stages of testing.;
+• Errors are detected at the design stage, not in the final stages of testing;

 • Verification costs are reduced, as the analysis is performed automatically and does not require the preparation of additional test scenarios.